Phrynops hilarii: Biology

-This omnivorous species mainly feed on arthropods, with a preference for copepods, ostracods, and hemipterans.
-They feed also on fish, birds, reptiles, small mammals and dead animals.
+An omnivorous species, P. hilarii mainly feeds on arthropods, with a preference for copepods, ostracods, and hemipterans.
+It feeds also on fishes, reptiles, birds, small mammals, and carrion.
 It is oviparous.
-These turtles can live for up to 37 years.
+This turtle can live for up to 37 years.

-Females lay twice a year, one between February and May and the other between September and December.
+Females lay eggs twice a year, one clutch between February and May and the other between September and December.
 They lay from 9 to 14 eggs, with a maximum of 32 eggs and an incubation period of approximately 150 days.